LiskArchive/lips/proposals/lip-define_state_transitions_of_reward_module.md

 ## Backwards Compatibility

-This LIP defines the interface for the reward module but does not introduce any change to the protocol, hence it is a backward compatible change.
+This LIP defines the interface for the Reward module but does not introduce any change to the protocol, hence it is a backward compatible change.

 [creative]: https://creativecommons.org/publicdomain/zero/1.0/
 [randomLIP]: https://research.lisk.com/t/define-state-and-state-transitions-of-random-module/311